ldieper/KnockOut-Index-Investment-Dashboard/README.md

 - [ ] Datenbank (local json DB (influx per docker oder so))
 - [ ] Flow-chart der prozesse
 - [ ] Bug mit budget
-- [ ] Logic for comparison of Investment-strategy and other "typical" investment (preparation for bachelor-thesis)

 ## The investment strategy in detail